Why You Should Make Sure You Have A Strong Lease Agreement

 Things You Should Remember When Your Tenant Moves Out

 Do not forget to arrange an inspection with the tenant before your property is vacated.
 You will want to ensure the property is in the same condition as when you first rented it out to that particular tenant.
-If you notice that your property is in a significantly worse condition, then you may be able to retain all or some of the security deposit paid by your tenant.
-If all is well, then a written document indicating that the transfer of the apartment back to you shows that there are no noticeable defects or damage done and you should return the security deposit in full.
+When assessing the property, remember that you can only deduct from the security deposit for damages that go beyond normal wear and tear.
+Ordinary wear and tear includes things like faded carpets or minor scuffs, while damages such as broken blinds or large stains may justify a deduction.
+If all is well, then a written document indicating that the transfer of the apartment back to you shows that there are no noticeable defects or damage done beyond normal wear and tear, and you should return the security deposit in full.

 In summary, these are the main points you should include in a lease agreement: